petereijgermans11/workshop-reactjs-angular/workshop-reactjs-angular/README_angular.md

 **Solution:**

-Add the following in @NgModule in the ‘declarations-section’:
+Add the following in the 'AppModule' in @NgModule in the ‘declarations-section’:

 ```
 @NgModule({